anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ======================

-#Lesson 2 - App Lifecycles
+#Lesson 2 - App Lifecycles（基础：lifecycle）

 - You'll learn how there are four distinct phases in an app's lifecycle: Response, Animation, Idle and Load (RAIL).
 - You'll learn how your frame budget changes depending on where the user is in RAIL.